SoftUni-Internal/interactive-content/EN/07-Transactions/02-Transaction-Properties.md

 ## Atomicity

-Atomicity simply means that either all of our operations are successful or none of them, and the transaction is aborted.
+Atomicity means that either all of our operations are successful, or none of them, and the transaction gets aborted.

-If our transaction is canceled, all of the changes we made are not visible.
+If our transaction gets canceled, all of the changes we made are not visible.

 If commits, all the changes made are visible.

 ## Consistency

-As the name suggests we need to perserve **consistency** in our database.
+As the name suggests, we need to preserve **consistency** in our database.

-To make this possible, no other transaction should run concurrently when there is already running transaction.
+For this to be possible, no other transaction should be concurrently running when there is an already running transaction.

 For example account **A** is having a balance of 500$ and it is transferring **100$** to account **B** & **C** **both.**

 So we have two transactions here.

-These transactions can run concurrently and both the transactions read **500$** balance.
-In that case the final balance of A would be **400$** instead of **300$**.
-This is incorrect.
+These transactions can run concurrently, and both of them read a **500$** balance.

+In that case, the final balance of A would be **400$** instead of **300$**, which is incorrect.

 ## Isolation

 Transactions execution must be **serialized.**

-In the previous example, where we discuss the **consistency** property we already illustrated the **serialization** process.
+In the previous example, where we discuss the **consistency** property, we already illustrated the **serialization** process.

-In other words, one transaction should start executing only if previous transactions are finished.
+In other words, one transaction should start executing only if previous transactions finish.

 ## Durability

-If we are working on banking software, it is very important to ensure that after a transaction is completed, changes to data will persist permanently and would not be undone.
+If we are working on banking software, it is vital to ensure that after a transaction is complete, changes to data will persist permanently and would not be undone.

-Even if there is a system failure our **recovery-management component** of database must ensure the **durability** of transaction.
+Even if there is a system failure, our **recovery-management component** of the database must ensure the **durability** of the transaction.

 [/slide]

 [slide hideTitle]
-# Problem with Solution: Employee Promotion by ID TODO:
+# Problem with Solution: Employee Promotion by ID TODO: Add desc and tests